christianlundberg/reactive-forms/README.md

-# reactive-forms
+# Reactive Forms

-Easily create forms and manage their state in React and React Native.
+Easily create a representation of your forms and manage their state in React and React Native.

-### Installing
+### Installation

 To install the latest version of reactive-forms, simply run: